*

 • Describe everything in "medieval" form

 Always remember that words like "vitamins", "chemicals", "genes", "fossils" etc. usually are unknown terminology to medieval researchers as are „timespace“, „black holes“ or whatever you could come up in cosmology.
 (The dream is not a science fiction world).
 So keep away from these things, and also don't try to explain everything in detail what researchers of the 20th century have found out.
 Researchers of the Middle Ages weren't really "scientists", but mainly investigated what they could see, watch and thus describe.
 We have alchemists in the "medieval" world of Santharia, no chemists, which is an important difference, as alchemists are still lacking the profound background chemists of nowadays have.
 Astronomy is quite different from earth as well.
 Not only that an astronomer is always an astrologer (like it was on earth), we have a different constructed world.
-(Have a look at the model which is not yet on the site)

 In the same respect I guess we can't emphasize enough that though evolution and belief don't necessarily have to contradict each other in our world of today, it was impossible to think of such things thousand years ago.
 Especially in a fantasy world like ours I think that we should forget about evolution in the Darwinistic sense completely.
 We have other explanations why the original landmass split into various parts (Gods/War of the Chosen) and a typical evolutionary theory doesn't fit too well to our mythical concepts.